What is Physiotherapy?

 Pelvic Floor Physiotherapy

 Make an appointment with one of Kelowna’s pelvic floor therapists for pelvic floor physiotherapy – a field of treatment that works specifically with pelvic floor dysfunction, and symptoms that may manifest in that area.
 The pelvic floor includes muscles, ligaments, nerves and connective tissues, all of which play an important role in the function and comfort of the bladder, uterus, genitals and anus.
 Pelvic floor physiotherapy can assist with urinary or bowel urgency, incontinence, or burning, pain with sex, pelvic pressure, pain or heaviness, discomfort while sitting, and with pre-natal care and post-partum recovery.
 Pelvic floor physiotherapy often includes both internal and external assessment and treatment, focusing on the relaxation and strengthening of the various pelvic floor muscles.
 Pelvic floor physiotherapy can benefit both women and men.
+Medis is currently only treating pelvic floor for women.
 READ MORE: Pelvic floor physiotherapy